joaovcardosodev/joaovcardosodev/README.md

 ### Hello!
 My name is João! 👋 (EN)

-- I'm a telecommunications engineering student with a passion for the new
+- I'm a data scientist with a passion for new things
-- I hope to share here my eternal learning process
+- I hope to share my eternal learning process here

 #### Currently studying 📚:
-- Forecast models
-- Neural networks
+- Classification Models
-- Network security
+- Gradient Boosting
+- Data Engineering with Spark
-- Cryptography
+- Natural Language Processing

 #### I currently work with  🧑‍💼:
-- Logistics
-- Resupply chain
-- Purchase planning
+- Models for car insurance
-- Data analysis
+- Unbalanced datasets

 ##